 - 2 cups full fat coconut milk

-- 1 teaspoon Ultima Replenisher Coconut Pina Colada electrolyte powder (or 1 stickpack)
+- 1 teaspoon Ultima Replenisher Coconut Piña Colada electrolyte powder (or 1 stickpack)

-- 2 teaspoons gelatin (see notes)
+- 2 teaspoons gelatin (see post for vegan gelatin substitutes)

 - ¼ cup cold water